Matthew Lukin Smawfield

 Where can I find the TEP papers, data, and analysis code?

-All 14 papers are freely available at mlsmawfield.com with Zenodo DOIs.
+The full manuscript series is freely available at mlsmawfield.com with Zenodo DOIs.
 Analysis code and data pipelines are hosted on GitHub.
 All manuscripts, code, and data products are released under Creative Commons CC-BY-4.0 and MIT licenses.